apache/mesos/docs/high-availability-framework-guide.md

   * If a framework attempts to launch a task but does not receive a status update for it within a timeout, the framework should perform [reconciliation](reconciliation.md).
 That is, it should ask the master for the current state of the task.
-The master will reply with `TASK_LOST` for unknown tasks.
+The master will reply with `TASK_LOST` status updates for unknown tasks.
 The framework can then use this to distinguish between tasks that are slow to launch and tasks that the master has never heard about (e.g., because the task launch message was dropped).

     * Note that the correctness of this technique depends on the fact that messaging between the scheduler and the master is ordered.